 Keep reading to learn how to prevent rust and extend your razor’s longevity.

-Zinc- and nickel-plated stainless steel razors are the most common but there are many types of metals used in their design such as copper, bronze, and chrome.
-Some handles may even be made with plastic or wood.
+Zinc- and nickel-plated stainless steel razors are the most common, but there are many types of metals used in razor design, such as copper, bronze, and chrome.
+Some handles may even be made with plastic, brass, or wood.

 These materials are meant to prevent or mitigate rust development for as long as possible.
 Some antique razors are still around because of their durability, but they may still rust if not cared for properly.

 Razor blades are usually made from stainless steel, although some have been known to be made from other materials, such as platinum.
-Stainless steel can be refined down to be incredibly sharp and is cost effective.
+Stainless steel is popular because it is cost-effective and can be refined down to incredible sharpness.

 Most stainless steel blades have a chromium-based coating applied to maintain the hardness and resistance of the blade itself.
 A non-stick coat is applied to reduce friction, and the blade is submerged in oil to further prevent corrosion.